 a.
 Have been issued the permit required under subsection (1) of this section.

 b.
-Keep no more than 4 chickensa.
+Keep no more than six (6) chickens if the person has been issued a 6-bird permit and keep no more than two (2) chickens if the person has been issued a 2-bird permit.

 c.
 The principal use of the person's property is for a single-family dwelling or 2-family dwelling.